Inverse scaling can become U-shaped: U-shaped scaling

+\textbf{Results.} The results for PaLM on the eleven tasks are shown in \cref{fig:palm}, with the average performance of PaLM highlighted in \cref{fig:pull} on the first page.
+We also plot the results for Anthropic, Gopher, and Chinchilla models as reported in \citet{perez2022roundtwowinners}.
+In summary, only four out of eleven tasks remain inverse scaling once the PaLM 540B model is included.
+Six out of eleven tasks change from inverse scaling to U-shaped, and one task (Repetitive Algebra) show positive scaling with PaLM.
+This broad observation of U-shaped scaling demonstrates the difficulty of extrapolating inverse scaling curves to larger models.

-A natural question for the U-shaped scaling results is, why does performance decrease and then increase again?
+\textbf{Potential explanation.} A natural question about the U-shaped scaling results is, why does performance decrease and then increase again?
 One speculative hypothesis is the following.
-Each Inverse Scaling Prize task can be decomposed into two tasks---(1) the ``true task'' and (2) a ``distractor task'' that hurts performance.
-Small models cannot perform either task, and achieve about random accuracy.
-Medium-size models can perform the distractor task, which results in decreased performance.
+Each Inverse Scaling Prize task can be decomposed into two tasks: (1) the ``true task'' and (2) a ``distractor task'' where performing the distractor task well hurts performance on the true task.
+Small models cannot perform either task, and performs at around chance.
+Medium-sized models can perform the distractor task, which results in worse performance compared to smaller models.
 Large models are able to ignore the distractor task and perform the true task, which then leads back to increased performance and potentially solving the task.
-We propose potential distractor tasks in Appendix \cref{fig:distractor_tasks}.
-Note that while it could be possible to measure model performance on the distractor task only, this would be an imperfect ablation since the distractor task and true task could have not only competing but also a joint effect on performance.
-We leave further explanation of why U-shaped scaling occurs as future work.
+We describe potential distractor tasks for each of the Inverse Scaling Prize tasks in Appendix~\ref{app:distractor}, \cref{fig:distractor_tasks}.
+Note that while it could be possible to measure model performance on the distractor task only, this would be an imperfect ablation since the distractor task and true task could not only have a competing but also a joint effect on performance.
+We leave further explanation of why U-shaped scaling occurs to future work.